neckberg/hashdown/README.md

 Hashdown reads and parses a strictly formatted .md file into a PHP numeric or associative array - or writes a PHP array or object to a structured .md file.

 ## Why?
-Markdown's advantages as a documentation syntax are well recognized - but Markdown also offers advantages for representing arbitrary data.
+Markdown's advantages as a documentation syntax are well recognized - but Markdown also offers advantages for serializing and editing arbitrary data.
 For example, unlike YAML and JSON, Markdown's hierarchical header structure doesn't rely on indentation or brackets - making it a more ideal solution when editing data with multi-line values.
 And Markdown's code block syntax allows for easy escaping of more complex content.

 ## How it works
-In Hashdown format, each header in an a Markdown document represents a key in an associative array, where the content following and corresponding to the header represents the value of the key.
+In Hashdown format, each header in a Markdown document represents a key in an associative array, where the content following and corresponding to the header represents the value of the key.
 For example, the following .md content would yield the PHP associative array beneath:
 ```md
 # Name of Food
 Twinkie